C. Kilmer Myers: Bishop of California

 On September 14, 1966, Myers was elected as Bishop of California, succeeding Bishop James Pike and became diocesan bishop on January 14, 1967.
 As Bishop of California, Myers made headlines numerous times, notably due to his criticism of the Vietnam War, fight against racism and corruption within the government.
 He even denounced the views of Cardinal Spellman of New York on the Vietnam War as outrageous.
+He led the diocese in dealing with fiscal challenges, selling the bishop's mansion as a budgetary measure.
 He also voiced his opposition to the ordination of women; however, he voted in favor in the 1976 General Convention which consequently approved the ordination of women.
 In 1967, he raised some controversy when he stated that Christian unity could be achieved if all Christians recognized the pope as their spiritual leader.
 However, his views changed a few years later when he criticized the pope for his opposition on birth control.
-He retired on December 31, 1979, due to health reasons.
+He retired on December 31, 1979, for health reasons.
 Myers was also in favor of ministering to homosexual people as he himself stated in the report of the Theological Committee at the House of Bishop's meeting in Port St. Lucie, Florida, in 1977.
 He moved to Healdsburg, California, after his retirement.